Currently, per-mile insurance is available in California, Oregon, Washington, Virginia, and Illinois.

-For per-mile insurance customers, the device must be plugged in to your car at all times so mileage can be accurately measured and billed; this includes the ability to differentiate miles driven with Uber.
+For per-mile insurance customers, the Pulse must be plugged into your car at all times so mileage can be accurately measured and billed; this includes the ability to differentiate miles driven with Uber.
 The device also enables other valuable features of the Metromile experience (ex. street sweeping alerts, trip history, diagnostic codes).
-Of course, when you get your car serviced, it’s ok to remove the device so that the mechanic can access the port.
+Of course, when you get your car serviced, it’s ok to remove the Pulse so that the mechanic can access the port.
 Just be sure to plug the device back in.

 Do I need to download a different Metromile app because I am a driver partner of Uber’s Transportation Network Companies?

 No, there are no different Metromile app features as a result of the partnership with Uber.